ethaden/multidyndnscli/README.md

 ## Usage

 Create a config file and customize it.
-An example might look like this:
+A small example might look like this:

 ```
 common: